RandomGamingDev/EzAL/README.md

 ### A powerful audio library designed to abstract away writing audio code at 0 cost.
 Spend time coding your dream project, not the audio.

 Compile this with CMake.
-(This comes with a demo of how to use this in EzALExe)
+(This comes with a demo of how to use this in EzALExe, for which you'll have to create a test.ogg file in the directory next to the executable for it to play)

 The default audio library for this is openal-soft.